Ikeokoli/technical-research-portfolio/articles/01-api-benchmarks-that-count-failures.md

 # When a faster API delivers fewer useful results

-*Ikechukwu Charles Okoli · Technical research portfolio · 12 September 2026*
+*Ikechukwu Charles Okoli · Technical research portfolio ·  August 2026*

 A search API can finish quickly and still leave an application with nothing it can use.
 That distinction disappears easily in a comparison table: sort providers by median response time, highlight the smallest number, and call it a recommendation.